For high-performance tuners, it’s all about customization.

 The primary purpose of struts and shock absorbers is to hold the tire on the road and control the vehicle’s stability.
 The spring is what holds the car up in the air and absorbs the impact.
 Together, your vehicle’s suspension system is what ensures a smooth, comfortable ride.

 When you push down on your vehicle, it should immediately return back to its level position.
 If it rocks, it could be an indication that your shocks are bad in the back (and maybe all around).
-Other indications that it might be time for a replacement is when you go over a bump in the road and your vehicle starts bouncing around and shaking, if it sways when you take a turn or “rocks” when you come to a stop.
+Other effects of worn out shocks is when you go over a bump in the road and your vehicle starts bouncing around and shaking, if it sways when you take a turn or “rocks” when you come to a stop.

 A complete loaded strut replacement assembly comes fully assembled and ready for installation.
 When you replace both the struts and spring assemblies in the front and back — a service that generally starts at about $700 for a front or rear set — the biggest benefit is your vehicle will often drive like a brand new car.

 The manufacturer’s recommendation is generally to replace strut assemblies between 60,000 and 100,000 miles.
 Depending on the vehicle, though, it's common to replace bad struts sooner.

 When a vehicle has been tuned to have more pick up and speed, it also needs a tuned suspension system to improve how it handles on the road.
 Suspension tuning can involve the modification of springs, struts and shock absorbers to affect how a vehicle accelerates, brakes and corners.